srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 Now the network not only knows that its *guess* was wrong but also by how much (`error`).
 We now want the network to try again, but of course not using the same but new values.
-Since the `input` to the system is a given, the only values we can change are the `weights` of these inputs.
+Since the `input` to the system is a given and fix, the only values we can change are the `weights` of these inputs.
 And that's exactly what we do.

 ```